Stagakis/heart-rate-dataset-generator/README.md

 # heart-rate-dataset-generator
-This is a simple script to quickly gather the heart rate data from a server in JSON using REST and convert them to a format friendly to neural networks
+This is a simple script to quickly gather the heart rate data from a server in JSON using REST and convert them to a format friendly to neural networks.

+some files are not included for privacy reasons.